dmidlo/histdata.com-tools/docs/broker-plugin-security.md

 ## Endpoint, proxy and TLS ownership

-Strict mode supports network **off**, or outbound access to an exact declared set of loopback ports.
-Other loopback ports and direct external endpoints are denied.
+Unreleased v3 strict execution denies all direct worker networking.
+The older V1 loopback network policy remains structurally readable but is refused for new activation.
+Approved requests use permission-scoped parent transport with exact provider/origin/path/method bounds; HTTP is limited to declared loopback fixtures, and HTTPS verifies certificates.
+Ambient proxies and arbitrary request headers are not inherited.
 There is no wildcard external-network fallback.
-A declared local server or transport proxy is a separate, caller-owned authority: the host neither creates it silently nor assumes that it validates provider TLS.

-`transport_owner` is the plugin. `tls_owner` is the plugin or an explicitly caller-owned proxy. `proxy_owner` is `none` or `caller`.
-These declarations do not assert that a TLS handshake or certificate check was performed:
-`provider_tls_verified_by_host` is always false.
-Trusted in-process mode may declare provider-owned transport, but does not claim kernel endpoint control.
-Plugins/proxies must configure explicit endpoints, proxies, certificate verification and trust roots; disabling TLS checks is not an implication of software compatibility.
-Real provider deployment and additional network backends are outside this offline qualification.
+Historical V1 `transport_owner`, `tls_owner`, `proxy_owner` and
+`provider_tls_verified_by_host` fields keep their original wire meanings; they are not new permission grants or proof of a particular TLS transaction.
+Current resource authority is recorded separately in permission evidence.
+Trusted in-process Python still has ambient authority and no kernel endpoint guarantee.
+Real provider deployment remains outside this synthetic qualification.

 ## Explicit secrets and private identifiers

-The host receives public configuration separately from opaque secret handles.
-A caller-owned `BrokerSecretProvider.resolve(handle)` returns a bounded string.
-Every delivered field must be named in policy and marked `secret=True` in the actual SDK configuration schema before `open_session`.
-Undeclared/missing bindings and public values under a secret field refuse.
-Numeric secrets should be declared and delivered as strings, not silently coerced into scientific numbers.
+New activation refuses the legacy `secret_fields`/`secret_handles` plaintext configuration path.
+Instead, the operator binds a `BrokerHostSecretProfileV1` inside `BrokerPermissionResourcesV1`.
+An opaque profile name selects host-side authentication; only the trusted host calls the resolver.
+The plugin receives neither resolver handles nor secret values.
 Handles, secret values and known private account identifiers are not public policy/provenance and are never hashed into scientific identity.

-The worker receives values through the bounded ephemeral configuration pipe.
+Historical secret-bearing V1 contracts remain readable, not permission to activate them again.

-Known-secret guards run before worker frame serialization and before host persistence.
+Known-secret guards run on host transport responses and before host persistence.
 The parent checks the **entire** inventory/plan/header, including unselected candidates and diagnostics, plus metadata, session, events and the security sidecar.
 Nested JSON strings are traversed with depth/size bounds;